The add-in requires that the data source

 Having setup the merge document and data source, the next step is to run the macro.
 The function begins by making a range of checks to ensure the viability of the merge document and the worksheet attached as its data source.
 A range of messages informs of any anomalies that may be found.
 Should all the tests be passed, the first time the add-in is run, it displays the disclaimer text similar to that used in all my add-ins.
 Please take a moment to read it.

-When the disclaimer is dismissed, the start page of the multi-page userform is displayed.
-From this page you can select from a variety of merge options, and also select to display the disclaimer text.
+The main multi-page userform is then displayed.
+From this page you can select from a variety of merge options.

 Your choice of Merge Many to One or Merge One to One is retained between merges, as most users will tend to repeat the same type of merge.
 The change is stored when you click the 'Continue ' button.